 - Place the same hand of the knee that is pointing upwards just behind your hip.

 - Inhale – reach your opposite arm towards the sky.
 Lengthen your spine and pull your belly button to your spine to engage your core.

 - Exhale – begin to twist, perhaps wrapping your arm around your knee or hooking your elbow on the outside of the knee.

 - Find length through each inhale and stay grounded through your hips with each exhale.

 - It’s not important to go deep in your twist as it’s more important to stay strong in your core to safely twist using the muscles supporting the spine.

 - Twist from your chest not your hips.

 - There are many twists you can take; some may be more active, others more restorative.
 My advice is to work with both.

 Good luck with these easy yoga poses for back pain!
-Or follow the link to book a Melbourne CBD yoga class at The Alignment Studio.
+Or follow the link to read about The Alignment Studio’s workplace yoga classes.